-If you own an older home, chances are part of your plumbing is made from cast iron.
+If you have an older home, chances are part of your plumbing is made from cast iron.

-Cast iron pipe holds the unique distinction of being very brittle as well as very strong, making it difficult for homeowners to modify it.
+Cast iron pipe holds the unique distinction of being very brittle as well as very strong — making it difficult to modify it.

-While cast iron pipe is seldom installed, it is often removed and replaced as it fails.
+While it is seldom installed these days, cast iron pipe is often removed and replaced as it fails in older homes.

 For this reason, knowing how to cut cast iron pipe is essential if you intend to work on your home’s plumbing.

-Although you can use a hacksaw to cut through a piece of cast iron pipe, this is the slowest and most difficult method available.
+You can definitely use a hacksaw to cut through a piece of cast iron pipe.
+However, this is the slowest and most difficult method available.

 Using a hacksaw to cut through a cast iron pipe will require multiple replacement blades.